-4. The Committee inspected the property on 24th August 2016.
+4. The Committee inspected the property on 24th August 2016 in the presence of the Respondent.
 The Landlord had been notified of the date and time of the inspection but was not represented at the same.
-The Respondent tenant Mr Tomos was present throughout the inspection.
+The tenant Mr Littley was present throughout the inspection.